mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;size in KiB&gt; (default calculated from several factors, see below)

 The size of the generated rootfs, expressed in kiB.
-This will be the size that is shipped in a `.mender` update.
-This variable is a standard Yocto Project variable and is influenced by several other factors.
+This will be the size of the rootfs image shipped in a `.mender` update.
+This variable is a standard Yocto Project variable influenced by several other factors.
 See [the Yocto Project documentation](http://www.yoctoproject.org/docs/latest/ref-manual/ref-manual.html?target=_blank#var-IMAGE_ROOTFS_SIZE) for more information.

-Note that this variable has no effect when generating a complete disk image (any suffix ending in `img`), since in that case the size is determined automatically.
+Note that this variable has no effect when generating a complete disk image (any suffix ending in `img`), since `meta-mender` will determine the size automatically in this case.
 See [`MENDER_STORAGE_TOTAL_SIZE_MB`](#mender_storage_total_size_mb) for more information.

-It is recommended not to set this variable, but instead set `MENDER_STORAGE_TOTAL_SIZE_MB` and let this variable be set automatically from that.
+It is recommended not to set this variable, but instead set `MENDER_STORAGE_TOTAL_SIZE_MB` and let `meta-mender` set `IMAGE_ROOTFS_SIZE` from that variable automatically.

 #### `MENDER_ARTIFACT_EXTRA_ARGS`